Brief History of child protection in Peel Region

 Timeline of other important events:

-1950s and early 1960s, a growing economy resulted in the agency’s increase in private funding; additional services to families, including single mothers, were provided; including counseling, recreational activities, and educational expenses.
+1950s and early 1960s – A growing economy resulted in an increase in private funding for the agency.
+Additional services to families, including single mothers, were provided, including counseling, recreational activities, and educational expenses.

 1966 – Peel Children’s Aid Society board members played a pertinent role in the amended Child Welfare Act, effective January 1, 1966.
 The Act and its regulations defined more clearly than previously the mandatory responsibilities of Children’s Aid Societies.
 Societies were also required to become more involved in “family services,” along the lines of the already existing Peel model.

-2002 – saw the formation of Peel Children’s Aid Foundation to raise funds to support innovative and urgent programs for vulnerable children and youth involved with the agency.
+2002 – Peel Children’s Aid Foundation was formed to raise funds to support innovative and urgent programs for vulnerable children and youth involved with the agency.

-2007 – the government introduces the Transformation Agenda – more flexible, sustainable outcome-focused service, greater emphasis on community partnership and expanded education support for children & youth in care.
+2007 – The government introduces the Transformation Agenda – more flexible, sustainable outcome-focused service, greater emphasis on community partnership and expanded education support for children and youth in care.

-2011 – Peel Children’s Aid announced its new strategic plan with a shift in its role within the community including earlier intervention and providing support to more families, more collaboration with partners and more outreach to ethno cultural communities, strong emphasis on anti oppressive practice and focus on excellence.
+2011 – Peel CAS announced its new strategic plan with a shift in its role within the community, including earlier intervention and providing support to more families, more collaboration with partners and more outreach to ethno-cultural communities, strong emphasis on anti-oppressive practice and focus on excellence.

-Today, Peel Children’s Aid’s mission is to ensure the safety and well-being of children and strengthen families through partnership.
-Last year, the agency served more than 9,000 families and had over 550 full and part-time staff.
+Today, Peel Children’s Aid Society’s mission is to ensure the safety and well-being of children and strengthen families through partnership.
+Last year, the agency served more than 9,000 families and had over 550 full- and part-time staff.